 - How many people will be staying in the unit, where will they sleep and what is everyone’s ‘needs and wants’?

 - What’s your budget to put towards a rental?

-- Where do you plan on going and what kind of terrain will you be driving through?
+- Where do you plan on driving and what kind of terrain will you be navigating?

 - What size of RV / motorhome are you comfortable driving?

 - Will you need to tow a second vehicle?

 Types of RVs/Motorhomes

 - Class A (deluxe, all-in-one unit good for families and large groups, many have ‘slide-outs’ to increase space);

 - Class B (campervan style, popular with couples);